Causal measurement in quantum field theory: spacetime

 This matrix is invertible for $\epsilon>0$ since in addition to $R$, the product $W_{\mathrm{ret}} W_{\mathrm{adv}}$ is also positive.
 (Indeed $W_{\mathrm{ret}}^\dagger=W_{\mathrm{adv}}$.)
 For $\epsilon=0$ this is well-defined only if $W_{\mathrm{ret}} W_{\mathrm{adv}}=0$, which implies $W_{\mathrm{ret}}=0=W_{\mathrm{adv}}$.
 It is then moreover invertible if in addition $R$ is non-degenerate.

-\end{prop} Note that the condition $W_{\mathrm{ret}}=0$ (or equivalently $W_{\mathrm{adv}}=0$) means that all observables are spacelike separated with respect to each other and also with respect to themselves.
-The latter implies in particular that they are slice observables.
-In total the condition is equivalent to the existence of a spacelike hypersurface on which all observables are localizable.
+\end{prop} Note that the condition $W_{\mathrm{ret}}=0$ (or equivalently $W_{\mathrm{adv}}=0$) is satisfied if all observables are spacelike separated with respect to each other and also with respect to themselves.
+The latter implies in particular that they are slice observables and that there exists a spacelike hypersurface on which all observables are localizable.

 The following result is easily deduced by performing a Gaussian integral.
 Moreover, it takes the form of a factorization identity. \begin{prop} \end{prop} As the special case $\va{s}=\va{0}$ we recover the non-relativistic causality condition for the non-selective probe, $\discard\circ\cA^\epsilon[\one](\sigma)=\discard(\sigma)$, generalizing Proposition~\ref{prop:nsprobeobs} to the multi-observable setting.